-Indeed, the situation with respect to credit card fraud is only getting worse.
+Indeed, the situation with respect to credit card fraud appears to be a reoccurring issue.

 How can we be sure that these online service providers, who so readily accept and retain our credit card information, are taking the appropriate measures to secure it?

-This is the purpose of PCI DSS — and every retailer is required to comply.
+This is the purpose of the Payment Card Industry Data Security Standard (PCI DSS) — and every retailer is required to comply.

 In this guide, you’ll learn:

 Below are the 12 High-Level Requirements Mandated by the PCI DSS.

 PCI DSS are standards all businesses that transact via credit card must abide by.

 Originally created by Visa, MasterCard, Discover and American Express in 2004, the Payment Card Industry Data Security Standard (PCI DSS) has evolved over the years to ensure that online sellers have the systems and processes in place to prevent a data breach.